 Backendless Push Notifications are getting a much-needed facelift.
 Today, with the release of version 4.3.0 you will start noticing some improvements.
 Specifically, you will see the DeviceRegistration data table:

-Another very useful feature, I am sure you will enjoy, is the automatic linking between the registered devices and the user objects.
+Another very useful feature we are sure you will enjoy is the automatic linking between the registered devices and the user objects.
 Suppose your app registers the device for push notifications.
-If there is a logged in user at the time when the device is being registered, Backendless will automatically link the device with the user in the database (via a 1:1 relation):
+If there is a logged-in user at the time when the device is being registered, Backendless will automatically link the device with the user in the database (via a 1:1 relation):

 There are no changes (yet) when it comes to sending push notifications.
 The API and the console have not changed, but there will be many more very exciting features coming soon.